RubixML/Housing/README.md

 - [PHP](https://php.net) 7.1.3 or above

 ## Tutorial
 This tutorial is designed to walk you through a typical regression problem in Rubix using the sale price of a home as the target variable.
 We are given a training set consisting of 1460 labeled samples and 1459 unknown samples.
 Each sample contains a heterogeneous mix of categorical and continuous data types.
-Instead of coverting all of the features to one type, we'll choose the Gradient Boost regressor because it is capable of handling both data types at once.
+Instead of coverting all of the features to one type, we'll choose the [Gradient Boost](https://github.com/RubixML/RubixML#gradient-boost) regressor because it is capable of handling both data types at once by default.

 ### Training
 The data are given to us in a CSV file so we'll use the PHP League's [CSV Reader](https://csv.thephpleague.com/) to assist us in extracting the data into a [Labeled](https://github.com/RubixML/RubixML#labeled) dataset object.